Abidemi-Adeyemo/DSA--Amazon-Product-Review-Analysis-Project/README.md

 11. How does the rating relate to the level of discount?
 12. How many products have fewer than 1,000 reviews?
 13. Which categories have products with the highest discounts?
 14. Identify the top 5 products in terms of rating and number of reviews combined.

+15. ### Analysis

+### Findings
+Electronics, Computers & Accessories, and Home & Kitchen top the charts for product count and engagement.
+Electronics has the highest number of reviews while Car & Motorbike has the lowest Products in the Smartwatches and In-Ear categories have highest average ratings.
+Home Improvement shows the highest discount percentage.
+Computer & Accessories generated the highest actual revenue potential.
+Products with high discounts still maintain high ratings, indicating a positive impact of discounting on customer satisfaction.
+Majority of products are rated 4.0–4.5, showing high customer satisfaction.
+Several products have less than 1,000 reviews, presenting opportunities for marketing boosts.